What is coffee harvesting?

 Why harvesting matters

 The quality of a coffee starts at the point of harvest.
 Picking cherries too early can result in astringency and grassy flavours, while overripe cherries may ferment and create off-notes.
 Precision in harvesting means more uniformity, better processing results, and higher cup scores.
+Harvesting also affects yield, labour dynamics, and the broader sustainability of coffee production.
+A well-managed harvest supports both better flavour and better outcomes for producers and workers.

-Harvesting in the specialty vs commercial sector
+Coffee Harvesting in the Specialty vs Commercial Coffee

 Where Nordic Approach fits in